olab-io/IoT-Workshop-2015/Notes.md

 `AT+CIPCLOSE=0`-- close the connection.
 The browser will wait until the server (our ESP8266 chip in this case) closes the connection.

 That's it!
 Your browser should now display our helloworld text.

+## Flashing the ESP8266 with custom firmware

+Setup steps:

+First, connect the Arduino to the ESP8266 in passthrough mode:

+* connect Arduino's RST to GND, putting it in passthrough mode
+* Connect 3.3v power and GND to ESP
+* Connect ESP TXD to Arduino TX
+* Connect ESP RXD to Arduino RX

+The chip defaults to 9600, which is slow, so it's good to change it to 57600.
+With a terminal program, connect to the ESP8266 and run the AT command:

+`AT+CIOBAUD=57600`

+This change takes effect immediately, so to issue further commands to the chip, you'll have to also change your terminal's baud rate to 57600.

+After you've changed the chip's baud rate, put the ESP8266 in bootloader mode by connecting the chip's GPIO0 to GND. (illustration needed here)

+GPIO0 must be pulled low at boot time for bootloader mode to be enabled.
+Now that we've connected GPIO0 to GND, reboot the ESP8266 by disconnecting and re-connecting its power.

+Now, let's test the connection to the chip by dumping its memory: (let's change this to a quicker, better test)

+`./esptool.py -p /dev/tty.usbserial-A600afrj -b 57600  dump_mem 0x40000000 65536 iram0.bin`

+Once this is set, programming can be done:
+(assuming the two firmware files are in firmware/0x00000.bin and firmware/0x40000.bin)

+`./esptool.py -p /dev/tty.usbserial-A600afrj -b 57600 write_flash 0x00000 firmware/0x00000.bin 0x40000 firmware/0x40000.bin`

+##Troubleshooting steps for common problems

+####My ESP8266 reboots when I run `AT+CWLAP` or another command
+This may be an issue with the power supply.
+Try using a different power source (such as a two AA batteries in series) to see if the problem persists.